 Keep Consistent Records

-Preparing Your Tax Return
+Preparing Your Tax Return: Self-Employed

-All the general details about your business including the
+All the general details about your business including the;

-- Information on partners or co-owners.
+- Information on partners or co-owners, if applicable.

 2. Business Income

 Depending on the type of business you own, other information (like subcontractor’s payments, GST/HST amounts, or discounts) may be included in this section.
 Keep in mind that this section is for gross income (before expenses).
 You’ll factor in all of your costs in the next section.

 3. Business Expenses

 There may even be costs you hadn’t thought of as business expenses.
 Did you operate your business from home?
 You might qualify to claim home office expenses.
 Use your car for deliveries?
 You may be able to claim a portion of your fuel, repairs, insurance, etc.

 Once you’ve taken all of the costs of running your business into account, you’ll be able to determine if you’re making as much money as you think you are.

 Small Business Tax Myths

 A1: False.
 Many businesses don’t see a profit in the first year (or more).
-You’re still required to include details of your business on your tax return.
-And, if your business actually lost money, you can apply the loss to your other income.
+You are still required to include details of your business on your tax return and if your business actually lost money, you can apply the loss to your other income.

-- I’m a student so the money I make is tax-free.
-Sorry – no. The CRA doesn’t have special rules for small business owners who are still in school.
+A3: False.
+The CRA doesn’t have special rules for small business owners who are still in school.
 The details of your self-employment must be included when you file your return.